 Rottweilers are pure people dogs.
-If you own a Rottweiler, you already know that these dogs have a hard time being separated from their people even for a few minutes!
+If you own a Rottweiler, you already know these dogs have difficulty separating from their people, even for a few minutes!

-So it just makes sense that your Rottweiler gets so excited to see you that your dog wants to jump on you the moment you appear.
-The same is often true when you sit down – your Rottie wants to jump up and sit with you right away.
+So it makes sense that your Rottweiler gets so excited to see you that your dog wants to jump on you the moment you appear.
+The same is often true when you sit down – your Rottie wants to immediately jump up and sit with you.

-But what is cute in puppyhood can become very difficult to deal with when your Rottweiler grows up.
-In this article, learn what you need to do to stop your Rottweiler from jumping on you.
+But what is cute in puppyhood can become challenging when your Rottweiler grows up.
+In this article, learn how to stop your Rottweiler from jumping on you.

 How to Stop My Rottweiler From Jumping On Me?